Meromorphic Hodge moduli spaces for reductive groups in arbitrary characteristic

-The ample line bundle $\cO_X(-\chi)$ and the rational quadratic norm $b$ induce a weak $\Theta$-stratification on $X/G$ \cite[Example 5.3.4]{halpernleistner2018structure} \cite{kirwan-thesis}.
+$\bullet$ \textit{Kirwan stratification.} The $G \times \mathbb{G}_m$-equivariant ample line bundle $\cO_X\langle 1 \rangle$ and the rational quadratic norm $\widetilde{b}$ induce a weak $\Theta$-stratification on the quotient stack $X/(G \times \mathbb{G}_m)$ \cite[Ex.
+5.3.4]{halpernleistner2018structure}.
 By \cite[Cor.
-8.8]{balaji-paramewaran-tensors} and our assumption that the representation $V$ is of low height, this is actually a $\Theta$-stratification of $X/G$, which is also known as the Hesselink-Kempf-Kirwan-Ness stratification in classical GIT.
+8.8]{balaji-paramewaran-tensors} and our assumption that the representation $V$ is of low height, this is actually a $\Theta$-stratification of $X/(G\times \mathbb{G}_m)$, which is also known as the Hesselink-Kempf-Kirwan-Ness stratification in classical GIT.
 It induces a decomposition into locally closed substacks: